 We’re an actual mom-and-pop design firm with two cute kids and we all have major sparkling water needs.
 We’ve worked some insanely late nights and weekends to bring you this stuff and we think we’ve priced it to be really accessible.
 We know that the value of a digital good is really hard to process!
-One way to think about it is that each time a file gets passed around, the output of our vocational efforts gets halved and halved again.
-We’re so glad if it’s awesome enough to be used all over the place, but there’s a more awesome way to do that.
+One way to think about it is that each time a file gets passed around, the output of our vocational efforts to make that original sale gets halved and halved again.
+We’re so glad if it’s awesome enough to be used all over the place, but there’s a more awesome way to do that…

 The better way

-As good as the design file is that you may be tempted to share,, there are way more options for your friends on our store.
-You may have thought Collection Two was great, but they might be like, “Oh but Collection Ten has some better stuff.”
-However, once “free” has been the price of an Art /Rhetor design file for someone, $40 is going to seem like a lot, and they may never explore further.
-But $40 isn’t a lot for this level of work (we sincerely believe that), so instead of hustling that file like an mp3 in 2004, direct them to artrhetor.com to explore for themselves.
-We made many different things for many different styles of church, and we’re excited to see what people use and how.
+As good as the design file is that you may be tempted to share, there are way more options for your friends on our store.
+You may have thought Collection Two was great, but they might be like, “Oh but Collection Ten fits our brand a lot better.”
+However, once “free” has been the price of an Art /Rhetor design file them after getting a freebie from you, $40 for different file is going to seem like a lot, and they may never explore further.
+But $40 isn’t a lot for this level of work (we sincerely believe that), so instead of hustling that .ai in 2019 like an .mp3 in 2004, direct them to artrhetor.com to explore for themselves.
+We made many different things in many different styles and we’re excited to see what people use and how.